mittwald/cli/docs/app.md

     This is particularly useful when you only want to upload a specific sub-directory of the app installation, for example when you are using a deployment tool that manages the app installation directory itself, and you only want to upload exempt files, like environment specific configuration files or user data.
+For example, if you want to upload to "/html/my-app-XXXXX/config", set "--remote-sub-directory=config".

   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.